envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the maximum number of custom patterns that can be defined for secret scanning on GitHub?

-a) 500 for organizations/enterprises and 100 for repositories.
+a) 100 for organizations/enterprises and 500 for repositories.

-b) 100 for organizations/enterprises and 500 for repositories.
+b) 100 for organizations, enterprises and repositories.

-c) 100 for organizations, enterprises and repositories.
+c) 500 for organizations/enterprises and 100 for repositories.

 d) There's no limit to the number of custom patterns you can define for secret scanning in GitHub.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 500 for organizations/enterprises and 100 for repositories.